Aakkiieezz/Letterboxd-Collect-Movie-Images/README.md

 - Lets you decide the margin width to set between images
 - Lets you decide the color of the background (Default : DarkBlue)
 - Then the collage gets ready (depending on your internet connection)

+Things used :
+- IDE (for python3)

+Project Dependencies
+- Python modules
+  - selenium  - used to automate web browser interaction
+  - PIL       - image library for Python
+  - BytesIO   - manipulate bytes data in memory (img)
+  - urllib    - for working with URLs

 ## Screenshots of demo
 My collection of all **Romantic Movies** ever watched (sorted by rating)